Tutorial 1: Generating a virtual environment for the GenMR digital template

 • Natural land (natLandLayer): Defined by the state \(S\), with \(S=-1\) for water, \(S=0\) for grassland, and \(S=1\) for forest.
 These classes represent the pre-urbanised land cover.
 All grid locations \((x,y)\) are considered forested except those above an elevation-dependent tree line (grassland), or below sea level (\(z = 0\)) and along river channels (water).

-• Urban (urbLandLayer): Represents the built environment, where the state \(S\) overwrites the natural land classification: \(S = 2\) for housing, \(S = 3\) for industrial, and \(S = 4\) for commercial areas.
+• Urban land (urbLandLayer): Represents the built environment, where the state \(S\) overwrites the natural land classification: \(S = 2\) for housing, \(S = 3\) for industrial, and \(S = 4\) for commercial areas.
 The city is generated using a hybrid model that combines a simplified version of the SLEUTH city growth CA (Clarke et al., 1997; Candau, 2002), a road network CA (Koenig & Bauriedel, 2009), and a land-use transformation function (White et al., 1997) (Fig. 3; see Mignan (2024) for details).
 A key property of the urban-land layer is the asset value per pixel, which serves as the exposure component in the subsequent loss assessment tutorial.

-• Rural (optional): Converts eligible natural land cells to agricultural use (crops) according to spatial growth suitability criteria, with state \(S = 5\) representing wheat and \(S = 6\) representing maize.
+• Rural land (optional): Converts eligible natural land cells to agricultural use (crops) according to spatial growth suitability criteria, with state \(S = 5\) representing wheat and \(S = 6\) representing maize.

 Fig. 3.
 A simplified version of the Slope, Land use, Exclusion, Urban, Transportation, and Hill-shade (SLEUTH) model of urban growth (Clarke et al., 1997; Candau, 2002).
 Redrawn from Mignan (2024:box3.3).